-Your kidneys are fist-sized organs shaped like beans that are located at the back of the middle of your trunk, in the area called your flank.
-They are under the lower part of your ribcage on the right and left sides of your backbone.
+The kidneys are fist-sized organs shaped like beans.
+They’re located at the back of the middle of your torso, in the area called your flank.
+They’re under the lower part of your ribcage on the right and left sides of your backbone.

-Their main job is to filter waste out of your blood and produce urine to remove that waste along with extra fluid from your body.
+The main job of the kidneys is to filter waste out of your blood and produce urine to remove that waste — along with extra fluid — from your body.

-Because there are muscles, bones, and other organs around your kidney, it’s sometimes hard to tell if it’s your kidney or something else causing your pain.
-However, the type and location of the pain and other symptoms you are having can help point to your kidney as the source of your pain.
+There are muscles, bones, and other organs around your kidney, so it’s sometimes hard to tell if your kidney or something else is causing your pain.
+The type and location of the pain and any other symptoms can help point to your kidney as the source of your pain.

-Kidney pain is usually a constant dull ache deep in your right or left flank, or both flanks, that often gets worse when someone gently hits the area.
+Kidney pain typically feels like a constant dull ache deep in your right or left flank, or both flanks, that often gets worse when someone gently hits the area.

-Only one kidney is usually affected in most conditions, so you typically feel pain on only one side of your back.
-If both kidneys are affected, the pain will be on both sides.
+Most conditions usually affect only one kidney, so you typically feel pain on only one side of your back.
+If both kidneys are affected, the pain will occur on both sides.

 Symptoms that may accompany kidney pain include: